sudheerao/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/troubleshooting_s3a.md

 ### Application hangs after reading a number of files

-The pool of https client connectons and/or IO threads have been used up, and none are being freed.
+The pool of https client connections and/or IO threads have been used up, and none are being freed.

 1. The pools aren't big enough.
-Increas `fs.s3a.connection.maximum` for the http connections, and `fs.s3a.threads.max` for the thread pool.
+See ["Timeout waiting for connection from pool"](#timeout_from_pool)
 2. Likely root cause: whatever code is reading files isn't calling `close()` on the input streams.
 Make sure your code does this!
 And if it's someone else's: make sure you have a recent version; search their